Beef, Livestock, & Forage Information

 There is great hope that in the future fire ant populations will be suppressed through the release of natural enemies from their native habitats in South America.
 One type of parasite being investigated is a phorid fly that develops inside the heads of ants.
 In theory, adult phorid flies looking for worker fire ant hosts suppress ant foraging and allow native ant species to compete more successfully with fire ants.
 Several phorid species have been released in Tennessee and are established.

-Goat and Sheep are also numerous in the county.
+Goats and Sheep are also numerous in the county.
 The majority of the small ruminates are used for meat production.
 In the past, Master Meat Goat and Sheep Programs have been held.
-There are classes offered in the region and some field days focus on improving production.
+Classes are offered in the region and some field days focus on improving production.
 Here is a list of some publications that can help:

 Goat Pasture & Hay Field Guidelines